-We’re very excited to introduce Petit Taste, a new series on children and the culinary world.
-Our good friend Elise runs The Curiosity Project and is the amazing mom to two kids (3 year old Sam and baby Annie).
+Our good friend Elise is the amazing mom to two kids (at the time of writing this – 3-year-old Sam and baby Annie).
 We love how Elise finds creative ways to fuel curiosity and provide educational experiences for her kids.

 You’ll find them tasting teas and spices or traveling to Sonoma for the best tamales.
 Elise also takes Sam and Annie on tons of cool day trips.
 When she’s not adventuring around with at least one kid on her back, she can be found working as a studio violinist and whipping up confections in the kitchen.
 We hope you enjoy!